HOW TO SCHEDULE A WEDDING

 6. Wedding Candles/Unity Candle: There is no necessity of having wedding or unity candles.
 They are not part of the official Catholic Rite.
 They are not used in the Church.

 7. Other Priests and Ministers: If you have a relative or a close friend who is a priest or deacon and you would like to invite him to witness your marriage, you are most welcomed to do so.
-Please discuss this with Fr.
-Jay so that the necessary permissions, both legal and ecclesiastical, can be obtained.
+Please discuss this with the priest so that the necessary permissions, both legal and ecclesiastical, can be obtained.

 8. Offering to the Church: It is customary to give a free-will offering to the parish on the occasion of the celebration of a marriage.
 We have no set fee for parishioners.
 Please give what you can afford.